erikkugel/ntpplot/README.md

 ## Plot NTP statistics and present them over HTTP!

 ### About
-ntpplot levrages the robust statistics repoting built into NTP to plot various graphs regarding normal and abnormal operation.
+ntpplot leverages the robust statistics repoting built into NTP to plot various graphs regarding normal and abnormal operation.

 ### Who is this for?